pchoi-edr/TechEngr-C360-LOS-API-V1.1/api-list/srf-api/srf-api-collateral-limits.md

 ## Collateral Limits

-EDR's Non-Draft Service Request Form, is currently limiting the number of collaterals that can be submitted to the Service Request Form API.
+LightBox's Non-Draft Service Request Form, is currently limiting the number of collaterals that can be submitted to the Service Request Form API.

 ### **Single Non-Draft Service Request Form**